hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/aws.rst

 ------------------------------------------------

-The ``intkey`` CLI command is provided to create sample transactions of the intkey transaction type for testing purposes.
-Using it you will be able prepare batches of intkey transactions that *set* a few keys to random values, then randomly *inc* (increment) and *dec* (decrement) those values.
+The ``intkey`` CLI command is provided to create sample transactions of the intkey (IntegerKey) transaction type for testing purposes.
+Using it you will be able to prepare batches of intkey transactions that *set* a few keys to random values, then randomly *inc* (increment) and *dec* (decrement) those values.
 These batches will be saved locally, and then can then be submitted to the validator.

 To use, run the following commands: